Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 	that make use of connection tracking.
 It is a performance optimisation to disable this setting otherwise.

-	Connections handled by the IPVS FTP application module will have connection tracking entries regardless of this setting.
+	Connections handled by the woke IPVS FTP application module will have connection tracking entries regardless of this setting.

 	Only available when IPVS is compiled with CONFIG_IP_VS_NFCT enabled.